-All the monthly bulletin's content is newly researched, and written or commissioned by Headstar's own journalists.
+All our content is newly researched and written or commissioned by journalists at the bulletin's publisher Headstar.
 The newsletter is emailed out in plain text format, with all formatting designed to be easy to read by the text-to-speech and text-to-Braille technology used by many blind people.

-If you would like to subscribe to the free, monthly, e-access bulletin, please email us at firstname.lastname@example.org adding "subscribe to eab" in the subject header.
+If you would like to subscribe to our free monthly bulletin, please email us at email@example.com adding "subscribe to eab" in the subject header.

 Established in 2000 (many years before the phrase "simples"), Meerkat provides high quality web site design and consultancy services for small to medium sized businesses and non-profit organisations.
 Responsible for the development and content management of the ecaccess 11 website, their portfolio includes projects for clients such as the Employers' Forum on Disability and Kate Nash Associates.

 The One Voice for Accessible ICT Coalition brings together like-minded organisations to act together with shared values and common goals to further the awareness, implementation and delivery of accessible ICT for the benefit of all.
 The Coalition acts as a facilitator between all members, working to an agreed agenda that is set by the members and providing a mechanism to share information.

 The aim of the Coalition is to promote the take-up, usage and availability of accessible ICT.
 We achieve this through the following activities: